cosmos/gaia/docs/modules/globalfee.md

 Node operators can configure `bypass-min-fee-msg-types` in `config/app.toml`.

-Nodes inited by Gaiad `v7.0.2` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
+Nodes created using Gaiad `v7.0.2` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
 Nodes with `bypass-min-fee-msg-types = []` or missing this field in `app.toml` also use default bypass message types.

 Nodes created using Gaiad `v7.0.1` or earlier do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are also using default values.
 The `bypass-min-fee-msg-types` config option can be added to `config/app.toml` before the `[telemetry]` field.